-Barbara Benton, born in Enid, Oklahoma, was a stay-at-home mom to her three children for thirteen years before returning to school and eventually graduating with a BFA from University of Central Oklahoma in 2022.
-When she began her studies, her interest was in the field of education with a plan to teach kindergarten before falling in love with painting, and later ceramics, and consequently changing her major to studio art.
+Born in Enid, Oklahoma, Barbara grew up spending countless hours drawing and creating elaborate stories about the people in her pictures.
+As an adult, her creativity found an outlet in sewing special occasion clothing and costumes for her children, and making quilts as gifts for loved ones.
+She was a stay-at-home mom to her three children for thirteen years before returning to school and eventually graduating with a BFA from University of Central Oklahoma in 2022.
+She began her studies in the field of education with a plan to teach kindergarten, but fell in love with painting along the way.
+Embracing her passion for artmaking, she changed her major to studio art, and became a professional fine artist.